- Swansea (Main) 01792 773 773

 The sight of people wilting under fans and going about their daily lives in shorts and sandals is a rarity in Britain – we are more used to being buffeted by the wind and rain during our daily commute.

-But as temperatures soar into the 30Cs, we are facing some less common workplace issues – how to be productive when the office temperature soars.
+But as temperatures soar, we are facing some less common workplace issues – how to be productive when the office temperature rises.

 From a legal standpoint rules around temperatures in the indoor workplace are covered by the Workplace (Health, Safety and Welfare) Regulations 1992.

-The Regulations place a legal obligation on employers to provide a reasonable temperature in the workplace, but while there is a minimum working temperature – of at least 16C - there is no statutory upper limit.
+The Regulations provide guidance to employers to provide a reasonable temperature in the workplace, but while there is a suggested minimum working temperature – of at least 13-16C dependent upon the duties an employee undertakes - there is no statutory upper limit.
 Instead, an employer has a duty to determine what constitutes reasonable comfort in the given circumstances.

 The Health and Safety Executive (HSE) says a meaningful figure cannot be given at the upper end of the scale because of the necessarily high temperatures found in, for example, glass works or foundries.
 In these environments, it is still possible to work safely as long as appropriate controls are in place.